10 Reasons Why Your PC Keeps Shutting Down Randomly

 • Again, go to your PC’s device manager and look for drivers marked with a yellow exclamation mark.

-• Use Windows 10 update to find available driver updates
+• Use Windows 10 update to find available driver updates.

 • Utilize Windows Drivers Verifier to detect failing drivers.